Azure-Samples/streaming-at-scale/akskafka-databricks-cosmosdb/README.md

 Look at the details of the [Azure Functions sample](../eventhubs-functions-cosmosdb#cosmos-db) to see a detailed description of mentioned concepts.

+## Strimzi Operator

+This sample is using the strimzi operator to deploy Kafka on top of Kubernetes.
+To learn more about this operator, you can go to the [official website](https://strimzi.io/), which has documentation, tutorials and etc.
+Also, there is the [Fabrikate Repo](https://github.com/microsoft/fabrikate-definitions/tree/master/samples/kafka-strimzi-portworx) that has an end to end example of running a secure stateful workload using kafka.

 ## Query Data

 Data is available in the created Cosmos DB database.
 You can query it from the portal, for example: